JadeOfMaar/RationalResources/Extras/RationalResourcesNuclearFamily/README_PlasmaFamily.md

 ## Fusion
 Engines opted in for RR Fusion can choose between Magnetic Confinement (will ask for Deuterium + Helium3) or Inertial Confinement (will ask for FusionPellets) and gain a B9 selector for the ratio of additional Hydrogen or Water (the afterburner resource) inspired by the concept of gear-shifting as listed on [Atomic Rockets](https://www.projectrho.com/public_html/rocket/engines.php#id--Shifting_Gears).
 Dual-mode fusion engine parts are highly preferred as this means the secondary mode can be set to a higher gear or less higher gear with full convenience vs the edge case where a player, using a single mode engine, may feel the need to switch gears mid-burn, especially during a suicide burn.

-Gear-shifting allows the player to choose their optimal afterburner ratio and exchange high Isp for high thrust.
-For System Heat users, waste heat production also goes down with Isp.
+Gear-shifting allows the player to choose their optimal afterburner ratio and exchange some amount of Isp for thrust.
+For System Heat users, waste heat production also goes down with Isp, because *more mass flow means more heat goes*.
 The following screenshots show the exchange of thrust, Isp, required fusion fuel, required afterburner resource and waste heat produced while wet mass and delta-V don't change much.
 ![1st gear](https://i.imgur.com/RPogN0L.png)
 ![5th gear](https://i.imgur.com/8XZYLJF.png)